With the United Kingdom leaving the European Union, Curve would lose the right to serve our European customers after 31.12.2020.

 Result: the accounts of our European customers will be moved from Curve OS Limited (licensed by the UK Financial Conduct Authority) to Curve Europe UAB (licensed by the Bank of Lithuania).
 You don’t need to take any action.

-You’ll be provided with your Curve subscription without any disruptions, which means you won’t need to get a new card, you’ll keep your current subscription benefits and you’ll be able to use your Curve Card as normal.
+You’ll be provided with your Curve subscription without any disruptions, you’ll keep your current subscription benefits and you’ll be able to use your Curve Card as normal.

 Important!
 Keep an eye out for an official email from us in December 2020.
 You'll have at least two months from when you receive this email to let us know if you're happy with the changes we’ve made.